In this Article

 - How often you do you schedule tests?
 What impact do those grades have on my child’s academic future?

-- What is the school’s approach towards homework?
+- What is the school’s approach to homework?
 How are they reflecting on my child’s progress?

 - What can we do to help you out and work together to help my child grow this year?